Dumken1/udacity-capstone-project/README.md

     - For installation procedure used for opencv use [OpenCV Installation](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html)
 - gcc/g++ version: 9.3.0

-**Note:** TThe OpenCV Installation procedure also explains how cmake and the gnu toolchain dependencies for the project can be installed.
+**Note:** The OpenCV Installation procedure also explains how cmake and the gnu toolchain dependencies for the project can be installed.

-# Poject Build Instruction
+# Project Build Instruction
 1. Clone this repository
 2. Create a build Directory using: ```mkdir build && cd build ```
 3. Compile with ``` cmake .. && make```